1runeberg/confichat/README.md

 **Note for macOS and iOS users**: *Binaries are not provided due to platform restrictions.
 Please see the [Compiling on your own](docs/compiling.md) section.*

 **Note for Windows users**: *You may encounter a SmartScreen warning since the binaries aren't signed.
-Rest assured they are safely built via GitHub CI when downloaded directly from the [Releases section](https://github.com/1runeberg/confichat/releases).
+They are safely built via GitHub CI when downloaded directly from the [Releases section](https://github.com/1runeberg/confichat/releases).
 You can also view the [full build logs](https://github.com/1runeberg/confichat/actions/workflows/publish_release.yml).
 And of course you can [build from source](docs/compiling.md).*

 ❤️ If you find this app useful, consider sponsoring us in [GitHub Sponsors](https://github.com/sponsors/1runeberg) to help us secure necessary certificates and accounts for future binary distributions.